ROCm/rocprofiler-sdk/source/docs/api-reference/tool_library.md

 Otherwise, ROCprofiler-SDK invokes the `finalize` callback via an `atexit` handler.

-## Full `rocprofiler_configure` Sample
+## Full rocprofiler-configure sample

-All of the snippets from the previous sections have been combined here for convenience.
+All the code snippets from the previous sections are combined here to demonstrate complete ROCProfiler configuration.

 ```cpp
 #include <rocprofiler-sdk/registration.h>